 The reason why this originally nautical term became the most popular way to say “hi” in landlocked Czech Republic remains, however, quite a mystery.
-Some claim it was imported in the Czech language in the 1920’s through popular adventure novels, while others consider it was first used by boyscouts and sportsmen in the 1930’s.
+Some claim it was imported in the Czech language in the 1920’s through popular adventure novels, while others believe it was first used by boyscouts and sportsmen in the 1930’s.
 Well, whatever it was, it worked.

 What’s most interesting, though, is its etymological meaning: in Italian, “ciao” is derived from “schiavo”, which means “slave” or “servant”.
 This, in turn, was formed from “slavo” the word for… “Slavic”.
 During the Middle-Ages, many slaves in cities such as Venice or Genoa were of Slavic origin.
-So, whenever Czechs say “čau” to one another, one might argue they’re actually calling each other “Slavic slave”.
+So, whenever Czechs say “čau” to one another, one might argue they’re actually calling each other “Slavic slaves”…

 As any successful marketing operation, a catchy slogan was found: “Na zdar Národního Divadla!” (“To the success of the National Theatre!”).
 It quickly spread and became a way for people to salute each other in the streets.
 Although the theatre itself burned down a few weeks after its opening, another “crowd-funding” operation was launched and, in 1883, the National Theatre rose from its ashes.
-Today, it’s one of Prague’s most iconic architectural landmarks and cultural institutions (now you understand our cover picture choice).
+Today, it is one of Prague’s most iconic architectural landmarks and cultural institutions.

 If you’re talking to people you don’t know or find yourself in a more formal setting, you also have many options to pick from.
 Knowing which one to use will mostly depend on the time of day: “dobré ráno” (“good morning”), “dobrý den” (“good day”), “dobré odpoledne” (“good afternoon”) or “dobrý večer” (“good evening”).
 For early birds, you can also show off and use “dobré jitro” (“jitro” meaning early morning).
-For semi-formal meetings, “zdravím” (“I greet you”, derived from the verb (po)zdravit) is also an option.
+For semi-formal meetings, “zdravím” (“I greet you”, derived from the verb (po)zdravit is also an option.
 You might hear it more with older people.